Versus de scachis: Content

 According to chess historian H. J. R. Murray:

 The most striking feature of this rather tedious poem is its freedom from Arabic terminology.
 The words check and mate are not used, and it is only the name of the game, scachi, in the title, and the word rochus that show that the writer is dealing with a game that is not of European invention.
 The nomenclature of the game is drawn from that of the state, and not from that of the army.

+The terms Check, checkmate, chess and rook are all actually terms of Persian origin, but came into Europe via Arabic.